Problems We Found With Orlando Drinking Water

 Still Have Questions About Orlando's Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
-The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Orlando tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).
+The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Orlando tap water, but all of our home water filtration systems provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).

 If you’re interested in learning more about water filters that have been optimized for Orlando tap water, feel free to visit www.hydroviv.com, reach out by email (email@example.com) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.

 Please Share This City of Orlando Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!

 Recommended Articles For YouWhat Should I Know About Disinfection Byproducts?